jsmithb117/minesweeper/README.md

 redux - Same board, different state management.
 Uses Redux Hooks and immer.

-testing -
+testing - PR's includes coverage report.

 ### Next steps:

-* More Testing
+* ~~More Testing~~ Always more testing.

-* Make app responsive
+* ~~Make app responsive~~ Responsive-ish

-* PropType validation
+* ~~PropType validation~~ Complete

 * Typescript

 * Ability to reset and create a new board.

-* Multiple board sizes, maybe X*Y board with a form, maybe easy/medium/hard
+* Form for reset board and Multiple board sizes, maybe X*Y board or easy/medium/hard.
+Use separate reducer and actionCreators for form actions and use combineReducers

 * Track 'score' (time to complete)